2ndQuadrant/pglogical/README.md

 When successfully enabled, the output parameter `hooks.startup_hook_enabled` is set to true in the startup reply message.

+Unlike the other hooks, this hook sees a snapshot of the database's current state, not a time-traveled catalog state.
+It is safe to access all tables from this hook.

 ## Transaction filter hook